mattp-/Plack-Middleware-CSRFBlock/README.md

 - input check

-For every POST requests, this module checks input parameters contain the collect token parameter.
-If not found, throws 403 Forbidden by default.
+For every POST requests, this module checks the `X-CSRF-Token` header first, then `POST` input parameters.
+If the correct token is not ofund in either, then a 403 Forbidden is returned by default.

-Supports `application/x-www-form-urlencoded` and `multipart/form-data`.
+Supports `application/x-www-form-urlencoded` and `multipart/form-data` for
+input parameters, but any `POST` will be validated with the `X-CSRF-Token` header.
+Thus, every `POST` will have to have either the header, or the appropriate form parameters in the body.

+- javascript

+This module can be used easily with javascript by having your javascript provide the `X-CSRF-Token` with any ajax `POST` requests it makes.
+You can get the `token` in javascript by getting the value of the `csrftoken` `meta` tag in the page <head>.
+Here is sample code that will work for `jQuery`:

+    $(document).ajaxSend(function(e, xhr, options) {
+        var token = $("meta[name='csrftoken']").attr("content");
+        xhr.setRequestHeader("X-CSRF-Token", token);
+    });

+This will include the X-CSRF-Token header with any `AJAX` requests made from your javascript.

 # NAME